As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 The stunning fall landscape will surround you wherever you go in Connecticut.
 That said, it’s well worth taking a drive to see the best of what the area has to offer.
 No list of things to do in the fall in CT would be complete without a guide to fall foliage!

 Take a ride east on the Merritt Parkway and enjoy the scenery as you whizz past the forests, wilderness, and parks.
-The spectacular natural beauty and fall activities in CT can’t fail to impress even the most avid leaf peeper.
+The spectacular natural beauty and fall activities in CT can’t fail to impress even the most avid fan of leaf peeping.

-Or drive up to Kent and Litchfield County, by far a must of places to visit in Connecticut in the fall!
-A hike to see Kent Falls State Park fall foliage or a drive around Lake Waramaug are typical to-do’s on most Connecticutians’ lists.
+Or drive up to Kent and the Litchfield Hills, by far a must of places to visit in Connecticut in the fall!
+A hike to see Kent Falls State Park fall foliage or a drive around Lake Waramaug are typical Kent to-do’s on most Connecticutians’ lists.

 There are plenty of other gorgeous Connecticut fall foliage driving routes to choose.
 Pick a couple to enjoy this year, and plan to try more next!